 The best thing you can do if you want to prepare yours or your parent’s home for aging-in-place is to work with a designer that is knowledgeable and experienced in that area (like Medford Design-Build!)
 There are so many things that can easily be overlooked, especially if you are completing a major remodel and want to include age-in-place features.
 A designer that knows what features and amenities should be included will ensure nothing is missed when it comes time to complete the construction.

-Our handyman division, Mike’s Guys, is also able to help with the smaller modifications mentioned above if a full-scale remodel is not necessary.
+Our Small Projects division, Mike’s Guys, is also able to help with the smaller modifications mentioned above if a full-scale remodel is not necessary.

 If you are considering remodeling your home for your parents to move in or would like to discuss changes that need to be made in your parent’s home, we would be happy to chat with you about it.
 Our team of designers can determine the best options to meet your needs, for both the present and the future!
 Contact us today for more information!